Nailik/rhasspy_mobile/documentation/wiki/api/HttpApi.md

 # Http Api

-The HTTP API consits of a WebServer receiving calls and a Client making calls to various endpoints. < br/> More information can be found on the [rhasspy http api documentation](https://rhasspy.readthedocs.io/en/latest/reference/#http-api).
+The HTTP API consists of a WebServer receiving calls and a Client making calls to various endpoints. <br/> More information can be found on the [rhasspy http api documentation](https://rhasspy.readthedocs.io/en/latest/reference/#http-api).